philgyford/django-ditto/README.rst

 A collection of Django apps for copying things from third-party sites and services.
 Very much in-progress.
-Python 3, Django 1.8.
+Requires Python 3.4 or 3.5, and Django 1.8 or 1.9.

 Currently, it copies your Bookmarks from `Pinboard <https://pinboard.in/>`_, your Tweets and Favorites from `Twitter <https://twitter.com/>`_, and your Photos from `Flickr <https://flickr.com/>`_.
 See possible future services in `this issue <https://github.com/philgyford/django-ditto/issues/23>`_.
 These work well, but there may be changes as this is still in development.